famosamuyiwa/BasicTextMetrics/README.md

 License
 This project is licensed under the MIT License - see the LICENSE file for details.

-This README provides a brief overview of the TextMetrics package, its features, installation instructions, usage examples, guidelines for contributing, and information about the license.
+This README provides a brief overview of the BasicTextMetrics package, its features, installation instructions, usage examples, guidelines for contributing, and information about the license.
 Feel free to customize it further based on your preferences and specific details of the package.